Secure | No Obligation | Takes 2 Minutes

 Freight broker license bonds are valid for one year from the date it is issued.
 If either the broker or surety wishes to terminate the bond during that year, a 30-day notice of cancellation must be sent to the FMCSA.
 During the 30 days prior to cancellation, the surety remains liable for any claims filed against the bond.

-How to become a freight broker
+How to become a licensed freight broker

-- file OP-1 Application for Motor Property Carrier and Broker Authority
+- File OP-1 Application for Motor Property Carrier and Broker Authority

-- provide proof of insurance coverage: $75,000 surety bond (BMC-84) or trust fund agreement (BMC-85)
+- Provide proof of insurance coverage: $75,000 surety bond (BMC-84) or trust fund agreement (BMC-85)

-- submit BOC-3 (Designation of Process Agent)
+- Submit BOC-3 (Designation of Process Agent)

-- include non-refundable filing fee of $300
+- Include non-refundable filing fee of $300

 For freight forwarders, the FMCSA requires additional insurance, to be submitted on the following forms:

-- liability insurance: BMC-91 or BMC-91x (if insurance is provided by multiple companies)
+- Liability insurance: BMC-91 or BMC-91x (if insurance is provided by multiple companies)

-- proof of cargo insurance (if you are a household goods freight forwarder): BMC-34 or BMC-83
+- Proof of cargo insurance (if you are a household goods freight forwarder): BMC-34 or BMC-83